 Indigenous Elders from Canada and around the world will host sessions promoting indigenous culture and knowledge.
-The sessions will reflect on how traditional wisdom can contributes to the social work profession.
+The sessions will reflect on how traditional wisdom can contribute to the profession.
 All conference participants are welcome.
 Findings from these sessions will also inform the Global Agenda 2020–30 process.

-Throughout the conference, sessions will be led by people with lived experience and/or social work service-users.
-These sessions will ensure that the voices and aspirations of the people who use social work services are included in the setting of the Social Work Agenda.
+We're also featuring sessions led by people with lived-experience and/or social work service-users.
+These sessions will ensure that their voices and aspirations are included in the setting of the Social Work Agenda.

-We've decided to integrate posters throughout the conference space.
-We hope this will make it easier to engage with authors and researchers looking to create dialogue about their ideas.
+Posters will be integrated throughout the conference space, making it easier to engage with authors and researchers.
+We hope this will create more dialogue about their ideas.
 All posters will be recorded and used in the Agenda setting process.

-In the Exhibition Hall participants will find different kinds of physical and intellectual sustenance.
-Displays, booths, posters, bookshops and coffee tables will be arranged for you to meet new people and to exchange ideas.
+The Exhibition Hall features different kinds of physical and intellectual sustenance.
+Displays, booths, posters, bookshops and coffee tables provide a relaxing place to meet people and exchange ideas.
 Yoga classes will be provided during the lunch sessions in an adjacent room for relaxation and light exercise.
 Bring your ideas and an open mind as you meet and mingle with social workers from around the globe.
 There will be a collection box in the exhibition hall where you can post any statements, you’d like to contribute to the Global Agenda 2020-2030

-Satellite sessions will take place in communities around the world leading up to and during the conference.
-The main stage speakers and plenary sessions will be live-streamed enabling people who cannot attend in person to participate, ask questions and make their comments in real time.
+Satellite sessions are taking place in communities around the world leading up to and during the conference.
+The main stage speakers and plenary sessions will be live-streamed, enabling people who can't attend to participate, ask questions and make their comments in real time.
 Satellite sessions will be organized by IFSW members, NGOs, universities, and alike.
 All contributions from satellite station will be recorded and used in the Agenda setting process.

 SWSD2020 will be a different kind of conference.
 We invite your input on the future of social work and the world.
 This conference is about dialogue, sharing and collaboration.
 It’s going to be a conference about really listening.
 The dialogue starts right now, with the way we solicit contributions to the conference.
 While research remains a crucial part of what we do, we want to go deeper.
 We want to capture different kinds of contributions.